Configure GitHub Enterprise Server and the Git Integration

 • Ensure that the Groundplex is in the same network as your GHES host.

-2. Click the Node Properties tab.
+2. Click the Node properties tab.

-On-premises Git configuration on Snaplex Node Properties tab
+On-premises Git configuration on Snaplex Node properties tab

 • Key: jcc.app.gateway.github

-5. Click Update.
+5. Click Save.